PepMS/eagle-mpc/README.md

 make -j6
 ```

 Install this library.
-By default it will be install at `usr/local/`.
-If you want to install this somewhere else, the `CMAKE_INSTALL_PREFIX` from the `CMakeLists.txt`should be modified accordingly.
+By default it will be installed at `usr/local/`.
+If you want to install it somewhere else, the `CMAKE_INSTALL_PREFIX` from the `CMakeLists.txt`should be modified accordingly.
+Then, to install do
 ```
 sudo make install
 ```